joshbegley/nyt-latest/README.md

 `The Sabres are are now tied with the New York Jets for the longest active playoff drought in pro sports.`\
 https://nytimes.com/athletic/6262306/2025/04/08/buffalo-sabres-playoff-drought-record/

-**Twins' Pablo López exits game with apparent leg injury**\
+**Twins' Pablo López exits game with apparent hamstring injury**\
-`López grabbed the back of his right leg with two outs in the fifth inning, then left the game.
-It interrupted his best start of the season.`\
+`It interrupted his best start of the season.
+López grabbed the back of his right leg with two outs in the fifth inning, then left the game. `\
 https://nytimes.com/athletic/6265706/2025/04/08/pablo-lopez-leg-injury-twins-royals/

 **Why Ivan Demidov's entry-level contract with Canadiens includes a Conn Smythe bonus**\